-State State Income Tax Classification of LLCs Follows Federal? ^c Nonresident Partner Withholding? ^{d, e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance? ^f Oklahoma Yesa LLC/LLP pays 5% withholding tax on distributions to nonresident partner of Oklahoma income unless nonresident consents filed.
-For tax years beginning on or after Jan.
-1, 2013, composite returns allowed for LLC/LLP members that are some PTEs.
-LLC/LLPs were subject to business activity tax of \$25 plus 1% of net revenue, but, for tax years 2010, 2011, and 2012, BAT liability was tied to the amount of the taxpayer's 2009 franchise tax liability.
+State State Income Tax Classification of LLCs Follows Federal? c Nonresident Partner Withholding? d, e Entity-Level Tax on LLPs or LLCs? b Series LLC Provisions or Published Guidance? f Ohio Yes a LLC/LLP pays 5% withholding tax on apportioned distributive shares of nonresident individual partners and some trusts and an 8.5% withholding tax on apportioned distributive shares of some non-individual partners after adjustments unless composite return or consents to jurisdiction filed.
+For tax years beginning before Jan.
+1, 2014, franchise tax credit calculations include corporation's proportionate share amounts from any PTE.
+Unless gross receipts are less than \$150,000, LLCs/LLPs are subject to commercial activity tax of \$150 to \$2,600 (depending on Ohio gross receipts) plus 0.26% of Ohio gross receipts over \$1 million.
+No Oklahoma Yesa LLC/LLP pays 5% withholding tax on distributions to nonresident partner of Oklahoma income unless nonresident consents filed.
+Composite returns now allowed for LLC/LLP members that are some PTEs.
+LLC/LLPs were subject to business activity tax of \$25 plus 1% of net revenue, but for tax years 2010-2012, BAT liability was tied to the amount of the taxpayer's 2009 franchise tax liability.
 2012 was the final year of BAT.
 LLCs are not subject to the newly reinstated Oklahoma franchise tax but must pay a \$25 annual registration fee.
 For tax years beginning on or after Jan.
 1, 2019, LLC/LLP may elect to be taxed at the entity level.
 The tax is calculated by multiplying each partner's distributive share by the partner's highest applicable marginal rate.
 H.B.
 2665.
 Okla.
-Stat. tit.
-18, section 2054.4.
-Oregon Yes ^a LLC/LLP withholds tax on nonresident partner's distributive share of Oregon income computed at the highest marginal rate applicable, unless composite return or nonresident consents filed; composite return may be required in some situations.
+Stat. title 18, section 2054.4.
+Oregon Yesa LLC/LLP withholds tax on nonresident partners' distributive share of Oregon income computed at the highest applicable marginal rate, unless composite return or nonresident consents filed; composite return may be required in some situations.
 LLC/LLPs are subject to a minimum privilege tax of \$150.
-No Pennsylvania Yes ^a LLC/LLP pays withholding tax on nonresident individual and nonfiling corporate partner's distributive share of Pennsylvania income at the applicable income tax rate.
-Before 2016, LLCs, except for restricted professional companies, were subject to capital stock tax on taxable capital stock value.
-Professional LLCs subject to \$520/Pennsylvania member/year fee; LLPs subject to \$350/Pennsylvania partner/year fee.
 No